icopy-site/awesome-cn/docs/awesome/awesome-yew.md

 - [Yew-Template](https://github.com/INSAgenda/yew-template) - A crate for separating HTML and Rust code when using Yew.
 - [yew-nested-router](https://github.com/ctron/yew-nested-router) - A router that supported nesting, with Yew 0.20.
 - [turf](https://github.com/myFavShrimp/turf) - Macro based compile-time SCSS transpilation, CSS minification, and class name uniquification toolchain inspired by CSS modules.
+- [browser-panic-hook](https://github.com/ctron/browser-panic-hook) - A panic handler for browser environments, allowing to fail in an end-user friendly way.

 ### Wasm